gbusto/omnilaunch/README.md

 You can:

-* 🧠 **Prototype fast:** Run a single model or test a new LoRA without environment setup.
+* 🧠 **Prototype fast:** Run a single model or test a new LoRA without setup headaches.
-* ⚙️ **Reproduce experiments:** Capture exact code, weights, and dependencies for reliable reruns.
+* ⚙️ **Reproduce experiments:** Capture exact code, weights, and dependencies for consistent results.
 * 🧪 **Benchmark at scale:** Standardize evaluation across many models or tasks.
 * 🎓 **Teach or share workflows:** Package multi-stage examples (e.g., pretrain → RL → alignment → chat) as reusable runners.
-* 🚀 **Reproduce production-scale jobs:** Launch the same training workflows used in papers or production systems — deterministically.
+* 🚀 **Recreate production jobs:** Launch the same workflows used in papers or production systems — deterministically.

-It's flexible enough for small experiments and powerful enough to re-run large-scale jobs.
+It’s flexible enough for small experiments and robust enough for large-scale research reproduction.

----

-## 🧠 Why It Exists

-Running open-source AI models today often means juggling fragile Colab notebooks, expensive hosted endpoints, or custom scripts that drift over time.
-Omnilaunch fixes that by providing a **repeatable, transparent, versioned** way to build and execute GPU workloads.

-* **Deterministic builds:** Modal images are immutable once built.
-* **Versioned workflows:** Every runner build gets a unique hash and tarball.
-* **No boilerplate:** Define a `modal_app.py` and a config — Omnilaunch handles the rest.
-* **It just works:** If your workflow runs locally with Python, it'll run the same way in Modal — reproducibly.

 ---